alexandrecuer/tf_works/README.md

-# operating systems with machine intelligence
+# Finding a model to describe a building and optimization with real datas

 numerical analysis work related to the **BIOS** project - started in 2020